Tiny-Foxes/RyutoSetsujin-Customizations/Judgments/README.md

 ### Full Series
 A series of judgment fonts made using a font called "Full Pack 2025".

+### Virtua
+Judgment fonts made using the same font as the "Virtua Steps" theme.

 ###### As I add more judgment fonts, I'll give them descriptions here.